An exhibit called Abandoned LG, photographs by Becca Adams, will open on Founder’s Day, May 12, 2018, and will continue for the month.

-Becca Adams is taking and posting photos with commentary about abandoned buildings in Locust Grove.
+Becca has been taking and posting photos with commentary about abandoned buildings in Locust Grove.
 The photographs are artistic and the commentary is interesting and witty.
 Becca gave us permission to post the photos here.
 We would love to see these buildings repaired or improved or sold to someone who will repair them and perhaps even bring them back to life in some new form.
 Thanks, Becca!

 First installment in a series I’m going to work on featuring abandoned businesses in Locust Grove.
 I present to you Phillips Lounge.
 Must be 21 to enter.
 I did notice the door was unlocked.
 I’m going to have to go snoop around in there and get some more pics.
 Don’t tell anyone.